enayatmoallemi/Local-Sustainability/README.md

 # License
 All data and source code are made available under a BSD 3-clause license.
 You can freely use and modify the code, without warranty, so long as you provide attribution to the authors.
+DOI: 10.5281/zenodo.3992381

-For the correct citation, please refer to the journal website: https://www.cell.com/one-earth
+For the full citation of the article, please refer to the journal website: https://www.cell.com/one-earth